section-engineering-education/engineering-education/content/articles/introduction-to-wand-library-in-python/index.md

 ![python](/engineering-education/introduction-to-wand-library-in-python/original_image.png)

-The image was initially of size `601` by `203`, and after resizing it:
+The image was initially the size of `601` by `203`, and after resizing it:

 ![pp](/engineering-education/introduction-to-wand-library-in-python/pillow.png)